-Daphne is a highly fragrant shrub that grows from 2-3 feet, covered with clusters of white to pink flowers in February – March.
+Daphne is a highly fragrant spring flowering shrub that grows from 2-3 feet, covered with clusters of white to pink flowers in February – March.
 Evergreen leaves are a fine background shrub the rest of the year, but Daphne’s fragrance is where its specialness lies.
 Loves good drainage, and needs good air circulation as well.
 Deer resistant, hardy to Zone 5, and keep in mind, the berries may be poisonous.
 Our fav is ‘Carol Mackie‘…

-Moss, or Creeping Phlox
+Moss Phlox, or Creeping Phlox

-Our last choice are Peonies… Some varieties bloom early in spring, and some not until summer, so be sure to check out with your local nursery the best early peonies for you!
+Our last choice are Peonies… Some varieties bloom in early spring, and some not until summer, so be sure to check out with your local nursery the best early peonies for you!
 We have a whole post on how to grow peonies that might help you get started.

 I hope you get inspired to start your early bloomers, and get a head start on the garden!
 Want to recommend a variety we left out?
-Comment!Image Credits: HGTV, colorblends, BHG, White Flower Farm, Bluestone Perennials, WFF, Green Gate Farms, Bluestone, Bluestone
+Comment!
+If you enjoyed this post on Early Spring Flowers, we know you will want to jump right over to our posts on How to Grow Hydrangeas and How to Plant Flower Beds!
+Don’t forget to Pin your favorites so you remember them later!Image Credits: HGTV, colorblends, White Flower Farm, Bluestone Perennials, WFF, Green Gate Farms, Bluestone, Bluestone